monyhar/monyhar/monyhar/docs/cipd_and_3pp.md

 You'll first want somewhere in the repository in which your dependency will live.
 For third-party dependencies, this should typically be a subdirectory of `//third_party`.
-You'll need to add the same set of things to that directory that you'd add for a non-CIPD dependency -- OWNERS, README.chromium, etc.
+You'll need to add the same set of things to that directory that you'd add for a non-CIPD dependency -- OWNERS, README.monyhar, etc.

 For example, if you want to add a package named `sample_cipd_dep`, you might